pvnlubenia/DESIRE-Matlab-/README.txt

 3 examples are included in this folder:

-   - Example 1: A graph with 4 spanning trees rooted at vertex 1 [1]
+   - Example 1: A graph with 4 spanning trees rooted at vertex 1 [2]

-   - Example 2: Generalized chemical reaction network of the Histidine Kinase Model [2]
+   - Example 2: 7-state model of conformational changes that a ribosome can undergo during the elongation stage of translation [1]

-   - Example 3: Subnetwork 1 of the insulin metabolic signaling network [3]
+   - Example 3: A graph that has no spanning tree [3]